onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 ##### <a name="introduction-to-enketo"></a>An introduction to Enketo

-Enketo is a lightweight web application that is used for data entry.
-Enketo , also known as Web Forms, are used by Ona to enter data directly on your computer or mobile device via a web browser.
-It forms one component of Ona's ecosytem system that together with XLSForm authoring and provides a complete solution to collect, create and share information.
+Enketo is a lightweight web application that is used for data entry in Ona.
+Enketo forms, also known as webforms, launch in your computer or mobile device's web browser.
+Together with ODK COllect, Enketo is a major component of Ona's ecosystem that, together with XLSForm authoring, provides a complete solution for collecting and sharing information.

 Enketo has the following key features: